Successful business owners know that your online presence is vitally important to your business and your brand.

 A responsive website is easier to read on any device, making it more likely that a viewer will actually read and remain on your site.
-More than that, as of April of 2015, Google has included responsive design in their SEO algorithm.
+More than that, as of April of 2015, Google included responsive design in its SEO algorithm.
 Sites with responsive designs rank higher than their non-responsive brethren.

-I’m not going to say that all people are lazy, but I do believe that most people prefer things to be easy.
+I’m not going to say that all people are lazy, but I believe that most people prefer things to be easy.

 No one wants to scroll through 10 pages of search engine results to find the information they’re seeking.
 Heck!
 I don’t want to scroll through more than 2 pages.